CC -0 by Matteo Bergamini

 (end of AI generated show notes)

-Additional Links and Quotes for Episode 76
+Additional Links and Quotes for Episode 79

-Our open licensed music for this episode is a track called Fairytale Story by Serge Quadrado licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Our open licensed music for this episode is a track calledConfidence by 1st Contact shared under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Like most of our podcast music, it was found at the Free Music Archive (see our full FMA playlist).

-This was another episode we are recording on the web in Squadcast.
-This is part of the Descript platform for AI enabled transcribing and editing audio in text– this has greatly enhanced our ability to produce our showsWe have been exploring some of the other AI features in Descriptbut our posts remain human authored except where indicated otherwise.
+Finally, this was another episode we are recording on the web in Squadcast, part of the Descript platform for AI enabled transcribing and editing audio in text– this has greatly enhanced our ability to produce our showsWe have been exploring some of the other AI features in Descriptbut our posts remain human authored except where indicated otherwise.